-On a more formalized level a bankruptcy may be avoided by what are known as a Part 9 or Part 10 agreements.
+On a more formalized level a bankruptcy may be avoided by what is known as a Part 9 or Part 10 agreement.
 (Similar agreements apply in corporate insolvencies).

 Be forewarned – litigation like surgery is a last resort!!

-Also, attendant to having your own business are diverse issues (and for each of these issues are legal issues that fits like a hand into a glove) for instance:
+Also, attendant to having your own business is diverse issues (and for each of these issues are legal issues that fit like a hand into a glove) for instance:

 - Franchising / Licence agreements;